cga-harvard/hhypermap-bop/README.md

 The goal of the BOP is to provide a prototype platform designed to lower the barrier for researchers who need to access big streaming spatio-temporal datasets.

 The BOP is a project run by the Harvard Center for Geographic Analysis (CGA) with funding by the Sloan Foundation.
+It was originally conceived by Ben Lewis and David Smiley as a way to provide interactive visualization capabilities for very large geospatial datasets within traditional data archives such as Harvard Dataverse.
 It is being developed specifically to provide a big data API to the Harvard Dataverse and Harvard WorldMap platforms.
 The platform is loaded with streaming geo-referenced tweets but a similar dataset could, with some tweaking, be substituted.
 Hosting of the BOP is being provided by Massachusetts Open Cloud.